Add documentation for matrix federation + traefik labels for federation via port 8448 on matrix-federation entrypoint #62

 ||||

-Use when you want users to be e.g. `@alice:example.com` while Synapse runs at `matrix.example.com`.
+Use when you want users to be e.g. `@alice:example.com` while Synapse runs at `matrix.example.com` (and SERVER_NAME is served by the same machine that Synapse is running on).
 Set:

 |